 Black-throated Gray Warbler can now receive a check on our year list.
 A pair of Red-breasted Nuthatch scratch along a fir trunk and a Warbling Vireo flies in to check what I am doing, that being using a recording of the warbler as a lure.
 A hawk flies over our site leisurely enough to verify it is a Northern Goshawk, another new bird for the year.

 A trail invites us to travel its twists and turns for gentle stroll.
 In a short distance, a wooden bridge crosses a clear trickle through the tall forest.
 A pool on the downstream side of the bridge allows us to look into the shallow water.
 Linda spies a fish.
 It is about 4 inches in length and reminds us of a kind of trout.
 Further up the trail is a fork where we a map informed is the loop of the trail.
 At the junction is a grouse, appearing confused by our arrival, certain we mean no harm as I snap a few pictures.
-Its size and plumage suggests an immature male Spruce Grouse, but it should have some rufous on its tail.
-We remain possibly as puzzled by it as it is puzzled by us.
+Its size and plumage suggests an immature male Spruce Grouse.
+Linda and I remain quiet while the grouse seems curious about us.
 Our grouse ambles up the right fork.
-Linda and I take the lower fork and eventually come to a bridge over Early Winters.
+We take the lower fork and eventually come to a bridge over Early Winters.
 Flooding of years ago had washed part of the trail.
 We decide not to complete the loop and retrace our steps back to the junction.

 The campground host stops at our site at 5:30 and announces she will return later.
 Maybe she thought we are too busy inside our RV, but hearing what she has to say is worth stopping any, well most, activities.
 The camp host is agitated as she tells us our route west to Northern Cascades National Park is closed.
 Wildfires not only require closure of route 20 to the west, but also to the east.
 Winthrop is under evacuation, but she tells us we are safe staying in the campground.
 Linda and I decide, along with half a dozen other campers at Lone Fir, to stay the night.